nikarav/examples/README.md

 ### Train
-Since the part before the DataLoader is considered as preprocessing step we have to pick the subset inside each epoch.
+Since the part before the DataLoader is considered as part of preprocessing step we have to pick the subset inside each epoch.

 A new data loader similar to the ImageFolder is implemented.
 The main difference is that the samples containing the paths of the images are shuffled.
-Therefore, during each epoch we can pick from the start batches of data until we reach the desired size of the subset and the result would be a subset of images from many classes(Imagenette has a total of 10 classes).
+Therefore, during each epoch, we can pick batches of data from the start until we reach the desired size of the subset.
+The result will be a subset of images from many classes (Imagenette has a total of 10 classes).
 If we use the usual ImageFolder then the model would be trained by images of the same class.

 ***DataLoader* is implemented with shuffle=False, which guarantees that the batches will have the same order during each epoch.**